Increase Happiness with Yoga - Aura Wellness Center

 Supta Baddha Konasana

 This is also known as the reclined bound angle pose.
-This pose places emphasis on your inhalation.
+This pose emphasizes your inhalation.
 This pose helps you understand how your breath movements occur.
-This breathing exercise shows that just like your emotions, your breath comes and go.
-It can be uneven, or consistent.
+This breathing exercise shows that just like your emotions, your breath comes and goes.
+It can be uneven or consistent.
 Pay special attention to your breath and try to let the rest of your thoughts evaporate.

 Sun Salutations